Acetaminophen (a-seet-a-MIN-oh-fen), Butalbital (bue-TAL-bi-tal), Caffeine (KAF-een)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had allergic reactions to acetaminophen (Tylenol®) or butalbital, or if you have porphyria.
+Do not use this medicine if you have had an allergic reaction to acetaminophen, butalbital, or caffeine.
+Do not use this medicine if you have an enzyme problem called porphyria.

 How to Use This Medicine